Definitely-not-AWS-Workshops/workshop-2-blog/content/_index.md

 #### Overview

-Join our joyful workshop designed to elevate your CI/CD practices!
+Join our joyful workshop designed to elevate your Continuous Integration / Continuous Delivery (CI/CD) practices!
 Here’s what you will dive into:

 - Experience the simplified *trunk-based development* branching strategy to reduce merge conflicts and make code reviews easier.
 - Craft and optimize *automation pipelines* using GitHub Actions, leveraging job parallelism, dependency caching, and concurrency group techniques.